mixxxdj/mixxx/source/chapters/setup.rst

 Laptop, MIDI Controller, and External USB Soundcard
 ---------------------------------------------------

-Mixxx can work with any MIDI controller that has drivers for your OS, as long as there is a MIDI mapping file to tell Mixxx how to understand it.
+Mixxx can work with any MIDI controller that has drivers for your :term:`OS <operating system>`, as long as there is a MIDI mapping file to tell Mixxx how to understand it.
 Mixxx comes bundled with a number of MIDI mapping presets.
 To see the full list, see :ref:`control-midi`.